timothywong731/textual_inversion/README.md

-# Learning Notes for Textual Inversion
+# Learning Notes on Textual Inversion for Stable Diffusion

+Author: ***Timothy Wong***

+Published: 24 Feburary 2023

+# Training Textual Embedding

 There is a very good guide on [Textual Inversion written by Benny Cheung](https://bennycheung.github.io/stable-diffusion-training-for-embeddings), please read this first.
 I followed the steps there and created my own embeddings.

 This note is to provide supplementary information after my own learning.

-# Embedding Training

 ## Data Preparation